StenParkey/dogsalt_website_vite/README.md

 # React + Vite

 ## Hello!
-Its unlikely yall are reading this but this is my lil website vite project!
-Thanks for checking it out!
+If you're reading this, thanks for checking out my project!
+This is the website i built for the dogsalt_ art project!

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.